BookStackApp/website/content/about/project-faq.md

 We don't provide any kind of official mentoring program.
 That said, if you're wanting to contribute and put in the effort, we're happy to spend some time to help guide and hand-hold through the development & contribution process.
-It's rare there's anything easy and pre-accepted in the GitHub issue list to pick-up and work on, but we can help find or put aside potential things to help with, depending on your goals and skill-set.
+It's rare there's anything easy and pre-accepted in the GitHub issue list to pick-up & work on, but we can help find or put aside potential things to help with, depending on your goals and skill-set.